Moroccan chicken tagine with preserved lemon and olives

 Author - Fatima Zahra

-Fatima Zahra was born and raised along the foothills of the Atlas mountains in central Morocco, in the heartland of the indigenous Amazigh people.
+Fatima Zahra was born and raised along the foothills of the Atlas Mountains in central Morocco, in the heartland of the indigenous Amazigh people.
 She’s an avid reader and Moroccan tea drinker, no surprise.
-She is an engineer by profession but nowadays spends most of her time traveling and writing about Morocco on her website Cape to Casa.
+She is an engineer by profession but nowadays spends most of her time travelling and writing about Morocco.

 Last Updated 28 October 2022